CiscoSecurity/tr-05-serverless-relay/aws/README.md

 corresponding check-box.
 12. Click the `Next: Review` button and then the `Add permissions` button.

-Though the described setup has to be done manually, the good thing is that it has to be done only once per each particular `serverless` user (the steps 1-6 can be skipped if the `ZappaLambdaDeploymentPolicy` policy already exist).

 ### Custom AWS IAM Roles and Policies for Execution

+#### Sample AWS IAM Role for Execution (`tr-serverless-relay-ZappaLambdaExecutionRole`)

-The default IAM policy created by Zappa for executing the Lambda is very permissive.
+The default IAM policy created by Zappa for executing Lambdas is very permissive.
 It grants access to all actions for all resources for types CloudWatch, S3, Kinesis, SNS, SQS, DynamoDB, and Route53; lambda:InvokeFunction for all Lambda resources; Put to all X-Ray resources; and all Network Interface